Astemes/astemes-lmock/docs/10_Introduction/Introduction.md

 LMock is designed for mocking LabVIEW Interfaces.
 A mock may be generated from any Interface using the right click menu in the LabVIEW Project Explorer.
-The generated mock class will inherit from the LMock ``Mock.lvclass`` and implement all the dynamic dispatch VI:s of the mocked Interface.
+The generated mock class will inherit from the LMock ``Mock.lvclass`` and implement all the Dynamic Dispatch VI:s of the mocked Interface.
-It will also provide a When VI for each dynamic dispatch VI.
+It will also provide a When VI for each Dynamic Dispatch VI.
 When VI:s are used to declare return values *when* the VI is called.
 If the mocked Interface changes, the mock may be updated using the right-click menu in the project explorer.